axeluhl/sailing-analytics/wiki/info/landscape/s3-bucket-setup.md

 ## Creating a New User

 In the AWS console, go to IAM, Users, and add a new user.
 Ideally, call the user like you will call the bucket, for easy identification and mapping.
 Tick the "Programmatic access" checkbox but not the "AWS Management Console access" box.
-Give the user a permission document as follows, replacing ``<TheNameOfTheBucket>`` by the bucket name you will choose below:
+Give the user a permission document using the "Add inline policy" link and choosing the JSON tab, as follows, replacing ``<TheNameOfTheBucket>`` by the bucket name you will choose below:

 ```
 {